The prisoner-of-war camp in Purgstall an der Erlauf

 Life in the prison camp

-The prisoner-of-war camp in Purgstall was built in April 1915, covered an area of 50 ha and was able to house 24,500 prisoners.
-Camps like these had become necessary because there were now so many prisoners of war that it was no longer possible to accommodate them in military housing, barracks or forts as had been done previously.
-Entire barrack towns were built that were not just home to the prisoners but also housed the bureaucratic administration and supply infrastructure.
-There were also workshops in which the prisoners produced simple commodities.
-The conditions in which prisoners of war were to be held were precisely defined in the Hague Land Warfare Convention, the predecessor of the Geneva Convention.
-Officers were privileged; they did not have to work like the other men and were even entitled to have servants.
-Men were not allowed to be used in the war effort against their own nation, e.g. in the armaments industry.
-Protecting prisoners from diseases and epidemics was a particular challenge, and so there was a strong emphasis on hygiene.
+The prisoner of war camp in Purgstall was established in April 1915, it covered an area of 50 hectares and could accommodate 24,500 prisoners.
+Camps such as this one had become necessary as the usual accommodation of prisoners of war in military barracks or fortresses was no longer possible due to their large numbers.
+Entire barrack towns were built, in which not only the prisoners lived, but also the infrastructure for supply and bureaucratic administration was housed.
+There were also workshops where the prisoners produced simple consumer goods.
+The conditions of captivity were precisely regulated in the Hague Land Warfare Convention, the predecessor of the Geneva Convention.
+Officers were privileged, they did not have to work like enlisted men and were even entitled to servants.
+Crews were not allowed to be used for war efforts against their homeland, e.g. in the arms industry.
+Protection from disease and epidemics posed a particular challenge, which is why great importance was attached to hygiene.

 From prison camp to summer resort

-Most of the barracks in Purgstall were demolished after the war, but the construction material was used to build a number of two-storey houses on the foundations for the Schauboden-Föhrenhain summer resort complex, where a special sports and leisure culture developed in the 1920s.
+After the war, most of the barracks in Purgstall were demolished, but the foundations were used to build several two-storey residential buildings for the "Schauboden-Föhrenhain" summer resort settlement, which developed its own sports and leisure culture in the 1920s.

-Tip: extending over four kilometres, the Walk of Peace (Weg des Friedens) leads through the former grounds of the camp and provides information about the lives of the prisoners.
+Tip: The four-kilometre "Path of Peace" leads through the former camp grounds and provides information about the life of the prisoners.